kailash-manasarovar/statement/docs/index.md

 - To supply the demand, the criminals moved into schools; indeed anywhere that women, children, the vulnerable, and babies are available for grooming, drugging, sedating, and filming.
 - The fact that no-one cares about these very obvious mass-crimes against the innocent is nearly inconceivable to me.
 - My understanding is that the people of Dénia became so insane, they even broadcast sedated-rape events on the local TV channel, [Dénia TV](timeline/2001-to-2010/2008.md#denia-tv), and have been since at least 2007, and this is why everyone knows who the victims are.
-- We lost count years ago on the true scale of it.
 - My guess is there are thousands of victims, many murdered for *snuff* porn.
 - This statement publishes the photos of a small portion of these women.
 - And working alongside the horror-porn-enterprise, you have people like Hazel and Sandra Smith, known British serial killers, operating freely amongst hundreds of their default target-types: British ex-pat pensioners with money and property.